At its core, the GDPR boils down to three key pillars:

 If you process personal data related to your organization’s establishment within the European Union (E.U.), from or about persons within the E.U., or outside of the E.U. but where E.U. law applies, you may be subject to the GDPR.
 We advise you to consult with legal professionals to determine whether your organization falls under GDPR requirements.

-Salesforce has provided extensive information on its website with guidance to help accelerate your GDPR compliance journey within Salesforce, including for the Salesforce Platform, Sales Cloud, Service Cloud, Community Cloud, Marketing Cloud, Commerce Cloud, and Pardot.
+Salesforce has provided extensive information on its website with guidance to help accelerate your GDPR compliance journey within Salesforce, including for the Salesforce Platform, Sales Cloud, Service Cloud, Salesforce Experience Cloud, Marketing Cloud, Commerce Cloud, and Pardot.

 Salesforce.org has similarly analyzed our products built on the Salesforce Platform against GDPR requirements, identified and deployed enhancements, and generated documentation to help our customers meet their compliance objectives.